NDIS Physiotherapy & Occupational Therapy

 - Kitchen aids

-We are capable of detailed AT request forms, which involves comparing multiple variations of the AT (i.e. comparing five different gait aid models).
+We are capable of detailed AT request forms, which involve comparing multiple variations of the AT (i.e. comparing five different gait aid models).

 - Emergency communication devices